mattborja/sig3/README.md

 # Identity Assertion Registry

-This repository provides a centralized registry for maintaining identity assertion claims and corresponding evidences, detailing the minimal information needed to substantiate each claim and its validity level.
+## Purpose

+To provide a centralized, authoritative registry of identity claims and evidence, in support of their proposed validity levels and use in verifying artifact integrity and signature origin.

 ## Schema

 **Key**: The full length unique fingerprint identifier for the GPG key being attested.

 **Fields:**